prl-mushr/mushr-website/content/tutorials/mushr_unity_sim.md

 #### Including mushr_unity_sim's simulator in your launch file

-To launch the simulator from the launch file, add these lines near the top of you launch file:
+To launch the simulator from the launch file, add these lines near the top of your launch file:
 {{<highlight xml>}}
 <node pkg="mushr_unity_sim" type="run_sim.sh" name="simrun_script"/> <!-- this script launches the simulator -->
 {{</highlight>}}